qouteall/qouteall-blog/blog/2025/Cognitive-biases.md

 When making decisions, human tend to **follow intuitions, which is quick and energy-efficient**, but also less accurate.

-- Often quickly making decision before having complete information is better than waiting for complete investination.
+- Often quickly making decision before having complete information is better than waiting for complete investigation.
 - Sometime multiple decisions both can fulfill the goal.
 The important is to quickly do action, rather than which decision is optimal.

 _Thinking, Fast and Slow_ proposes that human mind has two systems: